BookingSync/bookingsync-api-docs/content/reference/authorization.md

 ## Embedded Application

-When building applications that are meant to be embedded in the BookingSync App Store, keep in mind that the authorization redirect can't be done with a simple 301 redirect.
+When building applications that are meant to be embedded in the BookingSync App Center, keep in mind that the authorization redirect can't be done with a simple 301 redirect.

 The BookingSync website serves the `X-Frame-Options: DENY` header, which